-Section 377, which was adopted from the British Penal Code, criminalises “carnal intercourse against the order of nature”, with a maximum penalty of life imprisonment.
-This provision applies only to such acts between men.1
+Section 377, which originates from the Indian Penal Code that was imposed by the British colonial rulers, criminalises “carnal intercourse against the order of nature”, with a maximum penalty of life imprisonment.
+This provision applies only to sexual intercourse between men.1

 Types of criminalisation

 Commonwealth member state